Sitecore/Sitecore.Pathfinder/README.md

 Normally you want to run the `generate-code` task before building an assembly, so the C# source files are up-to-date.

+# Architecture

+## Project overview
+Pathfinder consists of two parts - a part that runs on a development machine and a part that runs inside a Sitecore website.
+The development (client) part is responsible for building the deployment package and the Sitecore (server) part is responsible for installing the package.
+Both parts share the Pathfinder compiler which loads the projects and compiles it.

+### Client
+The client is the command line tool.
+It provides a number of tasks that can be executed, like building the project or initializing the development folder.
+Some tasks communicate with the server.

+### Server
+The server responds to any requests that the client might make.
+It has access to the Sitecore API.
+It's primary task is to install deployment packages.

+## Pathfinder compiler
+The Pathfinder compiler loads and compiles a project from a list of source files while collecting diagnostics.

+Internally the compiler goes through a number of steps.

+* Initializing
+* Parsing
+* Compiling
+* Checking
+* Emitting

+#### Initializing
+During initialization the compiler loads external references located in the /sitecore.project/external directory.
+The external references are needed because the project must hold the whole truth.

+#### Parsing
+The compiler accepts a list of source files to be compiled.
+For each file the compiler determines the appropriate loader and parser.
+The loader loads the file (if need be) and passes it to parsing which creates in-memory objects that represent the contents of the file.
+When all files have been loaded the project contains a in-memory model of all the source files.

+#### Compiling
+The model is then passed to compiling which transforms the model into objects that are appropriate for Sitecore, for instance for each media file, an appropriate media item model is created.

+When all files have been processed, the compiler processes the item models and for each field, compiles it.
+This typically transforms the field from a user inputted value to a value that is appropriate for Sitecore, for instance Link fields are usually inputted as "/sitecore/content/home" and the compiled value is '&lt;link ... id="{98E48AE6-9997-4BFA-AFAB-862B3E6EC486}" ... />'.

+Once the fields have been compiled, the compiler processes the item model and for each field, looks for references to other project items.
+A references is typically a Guid or a value that starts with "/sitecore".

+#### Checking
+The compiler collects diagnostics throughout the entire parsing and compiling processes.
+The checking step validates the entire project.
+The executes the dynamically compiled checkers and checks that all references are valid.

+Checks:

+* The project item has a unique Guid
+* Reference not found
+* The size of media file does not exceed 5MB.
+* Item name does not contain spaces.
+* Item must have a template.
+* Item field is not defined in the template.
+* Empty templates should be avoided.
+Consider using the Folder template instead.
+* Template should have a short help text.
+* Template short help text should end with '.'
+* Template short help text should end with a capital letter.
+* Template should should have a long help text.
+* Template long help text should end with '.'.
+* Template long help text should end with a capital letter.
+* Template should should have an icon.
+* Template field should have a short help text.
+* Template field short help text should end with '.'.
+* Template field short help text should end with a capital letter.
+* Template field should should have a long help text.
+* Template field long help text should end with '.'.
+* Template field long help text should end with a capital letter.
+* Template section is empty.

+## Emitting
+On the server, the final step is emitting the project model to Sitecore.
+This step copies files to the website directory and create or modifies any items in Sitecore.

 # Environment